 Making a Boat Reservation from Volos to Alonnisos

 If you do intend to reach Alonnisos by boat from Volos, then prior to your trip you need to reserve and pay for boat tickets in advance.
-The OpenSeas.gr site is fairly easy to navigate, just be sure to choose your language of choice and follow the prompts.
+The Ferryscanner.com site is fairly easy to navigate, just choose your departure and arrival points and then follow the prompts.
 In the summer there are typically two (or perhaps three or four in high season) departures per day from Volos to the Sporades islands (including Alonnisos).

 Staying in Volos